TheMannu/TheMannu/README.md

    ## Hi there 👋
  # I'm Ashwani Kumar
+### As an enthusiastic candidate, I am looking for DevOps Engineer and AWS Cloud Engineer role.
+I excel in both collaborative team settings and as an independent contributor, possessing a strong drive for innovation, problemsolving, and experience in automation and troubleshooting.

 <!--
 **TheMannu/TheMannu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.